zdoom-docs/stable/1-language.md

 }
 ```

-State-or-label either defines a state label or a state itself, with the syntax of:
+State-or-label either defines a state label or a state itself, with the syntax:

 ```
 Identifier :